-People spend over 60% of their lives indoors, making indoor air quality, including correct temperature and humidity levels, critical to personal health and comfort.
+Students and teachers spend the majority of their school day inside, making indoor air quality, including correct temperature and humidity levels, critical to personal health and comfort.

 Without precise humidification management, school facilities that are air conditioned during the summer and heated in the winter are likely to struggle with sub-optimal humidity in the long run.